 Did you know that house injuries are one of the top reasons kids under 3 visit the E.R. each year?
-Babyproofing your home is essential to keeping your baby safe.
+Babyproofing your home is essential to keep your baby safe.

 Supervision is the best way to prevent injuries, but even the most vigilant parents can’t keep their children completely out of harm’s way every second of the day.
 So it’s smart to be prepared, especially before your little one starts crawling and getting around the house on their own!
 Although it may seem odd to start thinking about babyproofing if your little one can’t even roll over yet, you’ll be amazed at how soon they’ll start wandering around the house.
 Don’t get caught unprepared!

 Now that you finished your crawling tour, here is a list of the most common household hazards you should keep an eye out for:

-- TV and Furniture: Use furniture straps to hold the TV, unstable walls, tables, dressers, and bookshelves.
+- TV and furniture: Use furniture straps to hold the TV, unstable walls, tables, dressers, and bookshelves.
 Avoid having a TV on top of a dresser, children can use drawers for climbing.

 - Cabinets and drawers: Place all household chemicals and cleaners in locked cabinets, or place safety latches that lock when you close a cabinet/drawer.
 Also, keep your medicine bottles out of reach.

 - Cords: To avoid your baby from tugging on computer or TV cords, use cord holders to keep them secured against the walls.

-- Prevent Shocks: Place outlet covers on all visible electrical sockets.
+- Prevent shocks: Place outlet covers on all visible electrical sockets.